OpenDataScotland/jkan/_datasets/perth+%26+kinross+council-local+nature+reserves+-+perth+and+kinross.md

   \ it from a previously produced NatureScot national dataset.</p>\n<p>Site name,\
   \ designation date, website URL (for more information) and PA code are all mandatory\
   \ attributes for this dataset now.</p>"
-organization: Perth and Kinross Council
+organization: Perth & Kinross Council
 original_dataset_link: ' https://data.spatialhub.scot/dataset/local_nature_reserves-pk'
 records: null
 resources: